mongodb/mongo-python-driver/doc/examples/authentication.rst

 ~~~~

 To authenticate using GSSAPI you must first install the python `kerberos`_ or
-`pykerberos`_ module using easy_install or pip.
+`pykerberos`_ module using pip.
 Make sure you run kinit before
 using the following authentication methods::

   $ kinit mongodbuser@EXAMPLE.COM